Types of Aid

 Students who are not eligible for the Emile Boutmy Scholarship include:

 - European Union students, since they may be entitled to sliding-scale tuition rates

 - Swiss and Norwegian applicants, since they may be entitled to CROUS scholarships

 - Candidates who have dual citizenship, including from a European Union state

-Financial Aid: Years Three and Four (at Columbia University)
+Years Three and Four: Columbia University

-- Scholarships and grants: Institutional scholarships, outside scholarships, and Federal and State grants are forms of aid that do not have to be repaid.
+- Scholarships and grants: institutional scholarships, outside scholarships, and federal and state grants are forms of aid that do not have to be repaid.

-- Loans: Federal and private loans are forms of aid that must be repaid.
+- Loans: federal and private loans are forms of aid that must be repaid.

-- Student Employment: The Federal Work-Study Program (for those eligible) and the Center for Career Education can assist students in finding part-time employment.
+- Student employment: the Federal Work-Study Program (for those eligible) and the Center for Career Education can assist students in finding part-time employment.

-- Aid for International and Military Students: Specific sources of aid are available for international students, and for military veterans and their families.
+- Aid for international and military students: specific sources of aid are available for international students, and for military veterans and their families.